Updated: Jan 14

 How saturated is the nappy?
 If it is completed saturated then it is overfull and that has caused the leak

 How often is it happening?
 If the nappy is only partially saturated and it is a one-off it's more likely going to be due to an incorrect fit than flooding

 If you're ever unsure of why you are getting leaks always ask, while the Facebook Groups can be handy in my experience there can often be too much advice which will all conflict.
 I have also noticed that you will almost always be told that the PUL may be faulty and that you need to do a tea-towel test.
 Advice I used to give myself until recently when I learnt from Baba+Boo this will not always give you the right answer to your problem and you could end up throwing away perfectly good nappies.

 If you would prefer more personal advice then reach out to a nappy library, if you don't have one locally then at Farnborough Nappy Library we will always advise any parents needing help with real nappies.
-The Nappy Gurus also offer an advice service through their website and I'm part of a community on Instgram called #clothmadesimple who are here to help solve any cloth related issues.
+Alternatively, I'm always happy to help you troubleshoot, just reach out to me on Instagram, or via my contact form.

 Long before disposable nappies ever existed, all babies used cloth nappies and I don't think that our parents put up with leaks just because they had to, they problem solved and found the solution.